-five regional groups and the representative of the host country, but no cultural performance to be conducted during a formal plenary meeting, unless otherwise mandated by the Assembly.

-86. The General Committee also draws the attention of the General Assembly to the practice of the Assembly to hold a formal plenary meeting to pay tribute to the memory of a deceased national leader who was the sitting Head of State at the time of death.
+- 86. Considering past practice, the General Committee may wish to recommend to the General Assembly that it adopt a format for commemorative meetings that includes statements by the President of the General Assembly, the Secretary-General, the Chairs of the five regional groups and the representative of the host country, but no cultural performance to be conducted during a formal plenary meeting, unless otherwise mandated by the Assembly. - 87.
+The General Committee may also wish to draw the attention of the General Assembly to the practice of the Assembly to hold a formal plenary meeting to pay tribute to the memory of a deceased national leader who was the sitting Head of State at the time of death.
 A still photo of the deceased may be either displayed on the stage or projected on the screens of the General Assembly Hall during the tribute.
 In the case of the passing of a former Head of State or of a sitting Head of Government, there is no such formal plenary meeting.